Heads threatened with legal action over Covid jabs

 "Our outstanding NHS stands ready to move forward with rolling out the vaccine to this group, with the same sense of urgency we have had at every point in our vaccination programme," he said.

-But the campaigners say Covid vaccinations have not been subjected to the usual rigorous testing process and point to the small risk of myocarditis in some groups.
+Details are due to be published shortly but it is widely expected school staff will have no role in the immunisation programme, despite the jabs being offered in school settings.

-One letter from Lawyers for Liberty, which has been widely circulated to schools and seen by BBC News says: "As you are probably aware, many parents firmly believe that it is 'safer to wait' for long-term data to be made available on this vaccination so that an informed decision can be made by them or their child at the appropriate time.
+One letter from Lawyers for Liberty, which has been widely circulated to schools and seen by BBC News, says: "As you are probably aware, many parents firmly believe that it is 'safer to wait' for long-term data to be made available on this vaccination so that an informed decision can be made by them or their child at the appropriate time.

 "They consider it necessary to afford their child or children protection during this period by exercising their parental responsibility during the decision-making process."